echeran/icu/docs/processes/release/tasks/docs.md

 7. Mark APIs proposed for promotion, and add note in the spread sheet.
 8. Update API comments in ICU4J source code.
-In this case, @draft is replaced with @stable (do not change ICU version, for example, "@draft ICU 59" will be changed to "@stable ICU 59"), and remove @provisional API comment line just below @draft comment.
+In this case, @draft is replaced with @stable (do not change ICU version, for example, "@draft ICU 59" will be changed to "@stable ICU 59").
 9. Run next ant target to generate an API change report html: $ ant apireport
 10. Review the report, sent the report file and the link of the spread sheet to ICU technical committee members for review.
-11. Once ICU TC approves the proposed change, merge the branch into trunk.
+11. Once ICU TC approves the proposed change, create a pull request (PR), wait for review, and merge the branch into the main branch.

+---

 ## Update the API Change Report